masterlittle/HIBPNotifer/README.md

-  -n, --nodumps               Only Check Breach Info and Skip Password Dumps -l, --list                  Get List of all pwned Domains -c CHECK, --check CHECK     Check if your Domain is pwned -s, --send-email            Email the results to the email id being checked -D, --days                  Number of days past to check the breaches for
+  -n, --nodumps               Only Check Breach Info and Skip Password Dumps -l, --list                  Get List of all pwned Domains -c CHECK, --check CHECK     Check if your Domain is pwned -s, --send-email            Email the results to the email id being checked.
+Check at the bottom for the environment variables to be set
+  -D, --days                  Number of days past to check the breaches for -S, --slack-channel         If this option is present, you can send breach notifications to slack.
+Check at the bottom for the environment variables to be set

 # Examples

 # Check Single Email